codio-content/Javascript_Maze-Logical_thinking_and_algorithms_-loops/.guides/content/What-is-a-loop-c80c.md

 |||definition
-In computer programming, a loop is a sequence of instruction that is continually repeated until a certain condition is reached.
+In computer programming, a loop is a sequence of instructions that are continually repeated until a certain condition is reached.
 |||

 ## Example